o-ran-sc/nonrtric-plt-rappmanager/docs/overview.rst

 SME
 ---
+Service Manager is a Go implementation of a service that calls the CAPIF Core function.
+When publishing a service it creates a Kong route and Kong service.

 The CAPIF stands for Common API framework and it was developed by 3GPP to enable a unified Northbound API framework across 3GPP network functions, and to ensure that there is a single and harmonized approach for API development.
 More details about SME can be found in `SME <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-plt-sme/en/latest/overview.html>`_.

-It is integrated with rApp manager to enable the rApp to expose/access/discover endpoints.
+Service Manager is integrated with rApp manager to enable the rApp to expose/access/discover endpoints.

 Service exposure/access related configurations can be provided as part of rApp package and the package structure can be found in `Sample rApp package structure`_.